rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 ### Ingesting Arrays

-When the input array type isn't know, the correct and safest way to ingest arrays is using `cuml.common.input_to_cuml_array`.
+When the input array type isn't known, the correct and safest way to ingest arrays is using `cuml.common.input_to_cuml_array`.
 This method can handle all supported types, is capable of checking the array order, can enforce a specific dtype, and can raise errors on incorrect array sizes:

 ```python
 def fit(self, X):